NoRedInk/noredink-ui/README.md

 2. Review the [PR template](/.github/pull_request_template.md) in advance so that you understand contribution requirements in advance, or go ahead and open a draft PR so you can use the [PR template](/.github/pull_request_template.md) as you work.
 3. Feel free to [reach out to A11ybats](https://noredink.slack.com/archives/C02NVG4M45U) with any questions as you work - it might save you headaches or code rewrites later!
 4. Request a PR review from your team as usual.
 There is no need to add A11ybats as a reviewer unless this was mentioned as a requirement in your kickoff sync.
-5. A11ybats keep an eye on all noredink-ui updates and may request modifications to your work if it does not adhere to the Component Library Foundations.
+5. A11ybats keep an eye on all noredink-ui updates and may request modifications to your work if it does not adhere to the the [Component Library Foundations](#component-library-foundations).

 **Creating a new component**